With a Human Face

 Sometimes I think that tree planters are the only real people.

-Robert Leo Heilman has been writing professionally for thirty-four years.
-He is the author of three literary nonfiction books and in 2013 wrote and directed a documentary film about civil disobedience.
-He lives in Myrtle Creek, Oregon, a small town where the poverty rate runs at twenty-five percent.
+Robert Leo Heilman is the award-winning author of three books of literary non-fiction.
+He lives in Myrtle Creek, Oregon and writes occasionally for The Daily Yonder.
 Robert recommends UCAN Food Bank and the Douglas County Library Foundation.